alexanderthclark/Stats1101/_sources/thehistogram.md

 A histogram showing a symmetric, bell-shaped distribution.
 ```

 {numref}`normalhist` lacks any vertical scale.
 This is inessential as long as we're only concerned with the *shape* of the data.
 The shape can be described without any specific jargon, but common terms are *bell-shaped*, *symmetric* and *skewed*.
 The *tails* represent the extreme regions.
 Bell-shaped distributions are common for traits like height.
 For other things, like fame, you should expect skew.
-The right tail for the distribution of heights only does so far, but the right tail for the distribution of fame will be very long.
+The right tail for the distribution of heights only goes so far, but the right tail for the distribution of fame will be very long, with a few exceptionally famous people.
 There is no one as tall as Taylor Swift is famous.[^1]

 [^1]: Credit to Nick Huntington-Klein who wrote, "[nobody is as tall as Bradley Cooper is successful](https://nickchk.substack.com/p/what-should-school-teach-teenagers)."
 But I still don't know who Bradley Cooper is and I lack a growth mindset in this domain.